PiezPiedPy/UrJTAG-VSharp/README.md

 ----

-C# Library
+.NET Library
 ----------
-The C# Library targets:
+The .NET Library is written in the C# language and targets:
 * .NET4.5
 * ASP.NET Core 1.0
 * Xamarin [.Android .iOS .iOS(Classic) and .Mac]